shannonasmith/HP-Omen-PC-Troubleshooting/README.md

 A BitLocker recovery key should not exist in only one location.

-A Microsoft account can provide convenient recovery access, but having another secure copy—such as a printed copy or appropriately protected removable storage—provides redundancy when the primary device or account cannot immediately be accessed.
+A Microsoft account can provide convenient recovery access, but having another secure copy — such as a printed copy or appropriately protected removable storage — provides redundancy when the primary device or account cannot immediately be accessed.

 ---